Rheumatic fever is a reaction to an untreated streptococcal throat infection.

-In the United States, a child who has a streptococcal throat infection but is not treated has only a less than 1 to 3% chance of developing rheumatic fever.
+In the United States, a child who has a streptococcal throat infection but is not treated has a very low chance of developing rheumatic fever.
 However, about half of the children who have had rheumatic fever develop it again after another streptococcal throat infection if that infection is not treated.

 Rheumatic fever occurs after streptococcal infections of the throat but not after streptococcal infections of the skin (impetigo Impetigo and Ecthyma Impetigo is a superficial skin infection that leads to the formation of scabby, yellow-crusted sores and, sometimes, small blisters filled with yellow fluid.
 It is caused by Staphylococcus... read more ) or other areas of the body.
 The reasons why are not known.

 Symptoms of rheumatic fever vary greatly, depending on which parts of the body become inflamed.
 Typically, symptoms begin 2 to 3 weeks after the disappearance of throat symptoms.
 The most common symptoms of rheumatic fever are